 Clark Colby

-Arts, Communication and Design Program Specialist, Cacolby3@iastate.edu
+Arts, Communication, and Design Program Specialist, Cacolby3@iastate.edu

 Program Overview

 The summer series one-day programs are designed for county staff or volunteers to utilize to plan and implement a themed day-long event or activity for up to 24 young people.
-Facilitation is geared towards county staff, project area leaders, club leaders or other 4-H volunteers and partners.
+Facilitation is geared towards county staff, project area leaders, club leaders, or other 4-H volunteers and partners.

 Description